-- 1.1 This Supplementary Guidance (SG) has been produced to incorporate the review and update of Local Landscape Designations in Perth and Kinross into the Council's planning policy framework.
-The previous designations around Perth were made in the 1980s and were designated with a less rigorous methodology than is now available.
-Whilst the designation in Kinross-shire was more recent this area also fell when the Perth and Kinross Local Development Plan became operational in January 2014. - 1.2 Consequently, it was considered that this is an opportune time to undertake a complete re-evaluation across the whole of Perth and Kinross.
+Consequently, it was considered that it was an opportune time to undertake a complete re-evaluation across the whole of Perth and Kinross.
 Prior to the Local Development Plan coming into effect the Area of Great Landscape Value designations were concentrated on the area around Perth and in Kinross-shire.
 The re-evaluation was therefore intended to consider the full range of areas of landscape quality through a consistent methodology.
 As a result the Council engaged Land Use Consultants (LUC) and the STAR Development Group to prepare a Local Landscape Designation Review (LLDR).

 As part of this process a panel of residents and interested bodies was established to assist LUC in identifying those areas with the potential to be designated.
 In addition an online survey was undertaken to get a wider set of opinions on which landscapes were valued in Perth and Kinross.
-Following on from this LUC identified a set of proposed Special Landscape Designations for consultation.
+Following on from this LUC identified a set of proposed Local Landscape Designations (previously Special Landscape Areas) for consultation.
 This was done through a robust methodology that involved a desk-based study, a field survey and stages of refinement.
-In addition the LLDR identified measures to improve the conservation and management of Special Landscape Designations.
+In addition the LLDR identified measures to improve the conservation and management of Local Landscape Designations.

-- 1.3 The purpose of this Supplementary Guidance is to reinforce Local Development Policy ER6 "Managing Future Landscape Change to Conserve and Enhance the Diversity and Quality of the Area's Landscapes" and help bring forward land management initiatives to protect and enhance the Special Landscape Areas. - 1.4 It is emphasised that the Special Landscape Areas Supplementary Guidance does not duplicate or provide guidance for National Scenic Areas or Gardens and Designed Landscapes.
+The Supplementary Guidance has been refreshed in 2020 following a consultation and to align with Local Development Plan 2.
+The Supplementary Guidance reinforces and provides detail to Local Development Policy 39: Landscape and is also intended to help bring forward land management initiatives to protect and enhance the Local Landscape Areas.

+It is emphasised that the Landscape Supplementary Guidance does not duplicate or provide guidance for National Scenic Areas or Gardens and Designed Landscapes.
 These national designations have their own guidance and management initiatives.